The latest version of the openMSX manual can be found on the openMSX home page:

 .

-To get your normal MSX screen back, you should
+To get your normal MSX screen back, set the setting back to MSX.
+If you want to

-between them, it might be useful to bind a key for it.
-E.g.: bind F6
+toggle between them with a hotkey, it might be useful to bind a key for it.
+E.g.: bind F6 cycle videosource

 .